 Training and Support

-Our school will ensure that the Head Teacher, the Designated Senior Person and the nominated governor for Child Protection attend training relevant to their role.
+Our school will ensure that the Head Teacher, the Designated Safeguarding Lead (DSL) and the nominated governor for Child Protection attend training relevant to their role.

 Records and monitoring